blocks-to-text/prepare-to-teach/README.md

 After choosing a language and environment, the next thing to do is some experimenting, observing and reading to figure out what will be most challenging for your students.
 In teaching it's more important to know how you students will (mis)understand a concept than it is to know it perfectly yourself.
-Being able to identify and correct their misconceptions is more valuable to their learning than you knowing concepts they won't encounter for several months.
+Being able to identify and correct your students' misconceptions is more valuable to their learning than you mastering how to apply the same concept yourself.

 What you can learn about your students' most-likely difficulties should shape your personal study.
 Remember: you're not studying to become a developer, you're studying to teach the foundations of programming.